adcstacruz/INLPwP/README.md

 **If you encountered an error** -- specifically `ReadTimeoutError`, please download `en_core_web_sm-2.3.1.tar.gz` which is posted in our google classroom.

+Then, install them through pip. following the command below.

 ```
 $(inlp) pip install "PATH_TO_FILE\en_core_web_sm-2.3.1.tar.gz"
 ```